- Online: February, July

 2 years part-time

-AQF level 7 bachelor degree in a health discipline
+AQF level 7 bachelor degree in a health discipline and current AHPRA registration as a health professional

 Health care professionals can enhance their careers by expanding their expertise with lifestyle medicine.
 Benefit from new research, technology and multi-disciplinary healthcare education in this fast-growing discipline.
 You will gain the skills to manage lifestyle-related health problems, and prevent and reverse common chronic physical and mental health illnesses.